Dexter Morgan: Season eight

 The eighth season opens six months later, with Dexter growing increasingly worried about Debra, who has quit the police force and spiraled into depression and self-destructive behavior.
 Dexter goes to her new job as a private investigator and learns that Debra is pursuing, and sleeping with, drug dealer Andrew Briggs (Rhys Coiro).
 When Dexter confronts her, Debra tells him that she wishes she had killed him instead of LaGuerta.
 A few days later, Dexter learns that an assassin, El Sapo (Nick Gomez), is going to kill Briggs and Debra, and Dexter goes to Debra's hotel to save her.
 A scuffle ensues, in which Dexter kills Briggs.
 He begs Debra to come with him, but she refuses.
 Soon afterward, El Sapo is found dead, and Dexter is called in to investigate.
 He discovers that some of the blood at the scene belongs to Debra.
 She admits to killing El Sapo, and Dexter reluctantly covers up the crime.

 Dexter meets Dr. Evelyn Vogel (Charlotte Rampling), a neuropsychiatrist consulting with Miami Metro about a serial killer dubbed "the Brain Surgeon" who removes parts of his victims' brains.
-Vogel, a specialist in the neuropathology of psychopaths, tells Dexter that she knew Harry, and helped him invent Dexter's "code" because she believes that psychopaths can play useful roles in society.
+Vogel, a specialist in the neuropathology of psychopaths, tells Dexter that she knew Harry, and helped him to invent Dexter's "code" because she believes that psychopaths can play useful roles in society.
 Vogel says the "Brain Surgeon" is one of her former patients, and asks Dexter to kill him before he goes after her.

 Quinn calls Dexter to tell him that Debra has shown up at Miami Metro, blind drunk, and confessed to killing LaGuerta.
 Panicked, Dexter rushes over with Vogel in tow, and knocks Debra unconscious with a low dose of the tranquilizer he uses on his victims.
 He realizes he cannot help Debra and asks Vogel to treat her.

 Dexter starts looking into another of Vogel's former patients, serial killer A.J.
 Yates (Aaron McCusker).
 He saves one of Yates' victims and confronts the killer, who escapes.
 The following day, Debra asks Dexter to take a drive with her so they can talk.
 During the drive, she intentionally crashes the car into the bay, intent on killing them both.
 Debra survives, however, and saves Dexter's life.
 When Yates kidnaps Vogel, the two of them put aside their differences to track him down.
 Dexter kills Yates to keep him from harming Debra, and he and Debra reconcile.